cmu-sei/redemption/doc/regression_tests.md

-# Running tests
+# Regression tests

-This document has information about running tests, relevant to tests in a) the `prereq` container; b) the `test` container; and c) data and tests that you extend the system with.
+This document has information about how to run the various regression tests, relevant to tests in a) the `prereq` container; b) the `test` container; and c) data and tests that you extend the system with.
 It also provides environment variables that may be useful for tests.

 It extends information provided in the [main README.md](../README.md) about how to build the containers, run them, set environment variables, troubleshoot, and more.